Fringe season 3: Season summary

 In the prime universe, the Fringe team learn more of the Wave Sink Device from Sam Weiss, understanding it was created by a long-advanced race known as the First People, with the power to destroy or create universes, but is only powered by Peter's biology.
 The two devices in both universes are quantumly entangled, allowing one to alter the other universe.
 Walter surmises that Walternate wants to engage the device to destroy the prime universe in hopes of healing the parallel universe damaged by his crossing in 1985.
 In the parallel universe, Walternate discovers Fauxlivia is pregnant with Peter's child and discreetly accelerates the pregnancy, as to obtain a sample of the child's blood to activate the Device.
 The effects on the prime universe are numerous but the parallel universe shows no sign of healing.
-Walter directs teams to move the prime universe Device to Liberty Island, the same location where the parallel device, as to minimize the affected areas, and then instructs Peter to use the device to counteract the parallel version.
-Instead, when Peter enters the device, he witnesses a future where the parallel universe was destroyed and the prime universe on verge of the same collapse, and finds that Walter would set a plan in motion to send the Device back into the far past via a wormhole (creating the First People myth), and having it trigger this memory when Peter uses it.
-After this experience, Peter uses the device to link the two together, fusing the two rooms from the prime and parallel universe into a bridge, allowing the two sides to meet one another.
-However, shortly after this, Peter disappears to the apparent obliviousness of both Fringe teams; the Observers, looking on, note that September was correct; they do not remember him.
+Walter directs teams to move the prime universe Device to Liberty Island, the same location where the parallel device is located in the parallel universe, so as to minimize the affected areas, and then instructs Peter to use the prime device to counteract the parallel version.
+Instead, when Peter enters the device, he witnesses a future where the parallel universe was destroyed and the prime universe is on the verge of the same collapse.
+Peter finds that Walter would set a plan in motion to send The Device back into the far distant past via a wormhole (creating the First People myth), and having it trigger this memory when Peter uses it.
+After this experience, Peter uses the device to link the two together, fusing the two rooms from the prime and parallel universes into a bridge, allowing the two sides to meet one another.
+However, shortly after this Peter disappears to the apparent obliviousness of both Fringe teams; the Observers, looking on note that September was correct; they do not remember him.
 September simply states, "How could they?
 He never existed.
 He served his purpose."